Your health care provider will examine you and ask about your personal and family medical history.

 What you can do in the meantime

 It's never too early to make healthy lifestyle changes, such as quitting smoking, eating healthy foods and becoming more physically active.
-These are primary lines of defense against heart disease and its complications.
+A healthy lifestyle is the main protection against heart disease and its complications.